Simple Safety Risk Register Template

-Using a risk register adds structure and consistency to the project risk management process by having a readily-available document that targets each individual risk before it happens.
+Using a risk register adds structure and consistency to the project risk management process by having a readily-available document that targets each individual risk before it occurs.
 Both the Project Management Body of Knowledge (PMBOK) and Prince2 state that a risk register template is a key component of any successful project.
-Additionally, you can review risks at the end of each phase of a project lifecycle and assess how well each risk was handled or how proposed remedies aided in the controlling of the specific risk.
+Additionally, you can review risks at the end of each phase of a project lifecycle and assess how well each risk was handled or how proposed remedies aided in the control of the specific risk.

-- Providing a documentation of risk strategies
+- Provide a documentation of risk strategies

-- Grading all potential risks
+- Grade all potential risks

 Tips For Creating a Risk Register Template

 As you create your risk register template for your project, keep these tips in mind to create the most effective, comprehensive documentation of risks.

 - Create the plan when the project is approved as part of the project proposal or brief.
 Doing so ensures that all potential risks are analyzed and covered within the risk register, which can minimize potential impacts on projects if the risks come to fruition.